Nice (Unix): Use and effect

 The exact mathematical effect of setting a particular niceness value for a process depends on the details of how the scheduler is designed on that implementation of Unix.
 A particular operating system's scheduler will also have various heuristics built into it (e.g. to favor processes that are mostly I/O-bound over processes that are CPU-bound).
-As a simple example, when two otherwise identical CPU-bound processes are running simultaneously on a single-CPU Linux system, each one's share of the CPU time will be proportional to 20 − p, where p is the process' priority.
+As a simple example, when two otherwise identical CPU-bound processes are running simultaneously on a single-CPU Linux system, each one's share of the CPU time will be proportional to 20 − p, where p is the process's priority.
 Thus a process, run with nice +15, will receive 25% of the CPU time allocated to a normal-priority process: (20 − 15)/(20 − 0) = 0.25.
 On the BSD 4.x scheduler, on the other hand, the ratio in the same example is about ten to one.

 Similar commands

 The related renice program can be used to change the priority of a process that is already running.

 Linux also has an ionice program, which affects scheduling of I/O rather than CPU time.